xunit/xunit.net/site/docs/getting-started/v3/microsoft-testing-platform.md

 By default, xUnit.net v3 projects have a native command line experience that is similar to our console runner command line experience.

-If you `dotnet run` your test project, you should see something like this (examples using our test project from the [Getting Started with the command line](cmdline) documentation):
+If you `dotnet run` your test project, you should see something like this (examples using our test project from the [Getting Started](/docs/getting-started/v3/cmdline) documentation):

 ```shell
 $ dotnet run